The Big Picture On Alternative Housing:

 As green housing ideas go, hobbit holes offer built-in insulation for energy efficiency.
 They stay cool in the summer, and if you get chilly in the winter, a fireplace, wood-burning stove, or pellet stove can heat the entire house.

-You can build charming cottages that look like they stepped out of a fairy tale with cob.
+You can build charming cottages that look like they stepped out of a fairy tale.
 Check out a few examples to see what I mean:

 cob house eco home